Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in the cost of sales, accounts payable, and payables turnover ratios over the presented periods.
+The analysis of the recent quarterly financial metrics indicates notable fluctuations and trends in cost of sales, accounts payable, and payables turnover ratios over the observed periods.

 Working Capital Turnover